This article was last updated on November 30, 2023. It was originally published on May 29, 2019.

 In dubbing itself “the nation’s oldest seashore resort,” the City of Cape May isn’t going overboard.
 Jersey’s southernmost beach town has drawn crowds since at least 1766, when the Philadelphia Gazette deemed it “a healthy place for sea bathing.”
 The restored Victorian architecture gives this National Historic Landmark town a charm like no other Shore destination.
 Cape May is also one of the largest commercial fishing ports on the East Coast—a boon for local restaurants.
 (Note: Many restaurants close for the winter.
 Some addresses are in West Cape May, Cape May Point or Rio Grande, a short drive from the heart of town.)

-Here are our top picks for the best restaurants in Cape May—one of our favorite restaurant towns in New Jersey—in alphabetical order.
+Cape May is one of our favorite restaurant towns in New Jersey.
+Here are our top picks for the best restaurants in Cape May in alphabetical order.

 Part of the appeal of the restaurant, opened in 1984, is the sultry ambience, with slowly spinning ceiling fans and dignified servers, and the bewitching stroll through a tropical garden to reach the front door.
 The Caribbean and Southern menu has a touch of the French Quarter.
 BYO.

 410 Bank Street, 609-884-2127

 140 Stevens Street, West Cape May, 609-972-8070

 Named for an 1800s gambling parlor in the venerable Congress Hall Hotel, the Blue Pig serves breakfast, lunch, dinner and weekend brunch in a light-filled rustic dining room augmented with patio seating.
 The food is casual and largely American—at dinner, there’s meatloaf with mashed potatoes, fish & chips, burgers and pasta, as well as a kids’ menu.

 200 Congress Place, 609-884-8422